The Bankrate promise

 While you can close a credit card with a balance, there are plenty of details to keep in mind before you do so.
 For starters, you need to have a plan to pay your remaining debt off before you close a card, and you should really have a reason to close the card versus just keeping it open until the balance is paid off (and potentially even after).

 You should also know that closing a credit card with a balance can hurt your credit score — even though you’re not adding more debt.
 Read on to learn everything that can happen when you close a credit card while still owing money, plus some pros and cons that come with making this move.

 What happens if you close a credit card with a balance

 When you close a credit card and you still owe a balance, the debt you owe doesn’t go away.
-The same card agreement still applies, and you are still legally responsible for repayment.
+The card agreement still applies, and you are still legally responsible for repayment.
 The following will also go on as normal:

 - You’ll continue receiving credit card statements in the mail.
 You’ll get the typical credit card statement in the mail every month as long as you owe a balance, and you’ll still owe at least the minimum payment required on your credit card each month.